 To report illegal dumping, call us at 973-631-5486 or the NJDEP Hotline at 1-877-WARN DEP.

 UASI Lab Analysis Truck/HAZMAT 3 used to deploy high end equipment during a CBRNE Type response.
 The HAZMAT Team consists of four (4) full time Environmental Services members as well as eight (8) Team members from various Departments of the County which include Public Works, the Motor Service Center, and Engineering.
 All Environmental Staff and HAZMAT Team members are currently certified as NJSP-HMRU HAZMAT 80-Hour Technicians.
 The Staff and Team also have some members that are NJSP Tanker or Railcar Specialist trained, along with the advanced NJSP-HMRU CBRNE (Chemical, Biological, Radioactive, Nuclear, Explosive) Technician trained.

 The team has representation on the UASI (Urban Areas Security Initiative) subcommittee and is also a part of the Morris County WOMDAT Team (Weapons of Mass Destruction Assessment Team).
-This Team is comprised of the Morris County’s Prosecutors Office- Arson/ Environmental Crimes Unit, the Morris County Sheriff’s Department- Protective Services/ Bomb Squad/ K-9 Unit, and the Morris County Office of Health Management- HAZMAT Team.
+This Team is comprised of the Morris County’s Prosecutors Office- Arson/ Environmental Crimes Unit, the Morris County Sheriff’s Department- Protective Services/ Bomb Squad/ K-9 Unit, and the Morris County Division of Public Health- HAZMAT Team.